DaneWeber/manifesto-for-scaling-agility-draft/README.md

 ## Supporting Principles: <a href="#supporting-principles-">@</a>

-1. <a id="principle-1">If you can achieve your goals with a single team, do not scale.
-Employ the minimum number of people required to meet your strategic outcomes.</a>
+1. <a id="principle-1"></a>If you can achieve your goals with a single team, do not scale.
+Employ the minimum number of people required to meet your strategic outcomes.

 2. If you have a single team and it cannot deliver effectively using Agile principles and practices, do not scale.
 Succeed with a single team first. <a id="principle-2" href="#principle-2">@</a>